doitintl/terraform-provider-doit/README.md

 ## Using the provider

-Please check the docs folder to find example to use the DoiT Console provider
+Please check the docs folder to find example to use the DoiT Console provider.

 ## Developing the Provider